ocinitiative/.github/profile/README.md

 The Open Course Initiative offers a wide range of courses, including:

 **Fu Foundation School of Computing**
+- Department of Electrical Engineering and Computer Science
   - CS 10 - Introduction to Version Control with Git
   - CS 11a - Introduction to Markdown
   - CS 149 - Programming with Rust
   - CS 310 - Introduction to System Design

 **Boston University**
 - Department of History of Art & Architecture